SCRT-HQ/VaporShell/docs/glossary/Add-VSAutoScalingAutoScalingGroupLaunchTemplateSpecification.md

 ### -Version
 The version number.
 AWS CloudFormation does not support specifying $Latest, or $Default for the template version number.
+However, you can specify LatestVersionNumber or DefaultVersionNumber using the Fn::GetAtt function.
+For more information, see Fn::GetAtt: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-launchtemplate.html#aws-resource-ec2-launchtemplate-return-values-fn--getatt in the AWS::EC2::LaunchTemplate documentation.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-autoscaling-autoscalinggroup-launchtemplatespecification.html#cfn-autoscaling-autoscalinggroup-launchtemplatespecification-version
 PrimitiveType: String